shadowezz/Productiv/docs/UserGuide.md

 * `CONTACTS` has no relation to the contacts in your contact list.
 Hence, you are free to add those who are not in your contact list.

-* You cannot add a meeting with the same title as another meeting in your meeting list.<br>
+* You cannot add a meeting with the same title as an existing meeting.
-  e.g. `add t/Pitch to client from/10-11-2020 08:00 to/10-11-2020 10:00` will not work if there is another meeting
-  with the title `Pitch to client` in your meeting list.

 </div>